Salt Lake City Veterans Affairs Medical Center, Salt Lake City, Utah

 Type and Number of Patients

 The residents are expected to see a minimum of 750 primary eye care encounters.
 Typically, they see at least 1,100 such patients.
-In addition, the residents will see a minimum of 250 contact lens patient encounters and an additional 30 specialized contact lens encounter per quarter.
+In addition, the residents will see a minimum of 250 contact lens patient encounters and are required to see at least 30 specialized contact lens encounters per quarter.
 These patients are seen at the VA and at the University of Utah’s Moran Eye Center.

 As the academic year progresses there are opportunities for the resident to oversee and instruct fourth year optometric interns.